 Turnigy doesn't skimp on balance lead length and the balance wires are silicone making them very easy to manipulate when plugging into the balance boards or para-boards plus they will stand up much longer.
 All Turnigy packs use JST-XH balance plugs.

-I still very much maintain supporting your LHS or at least your regional hobby shop is always the best way to go, but big name RC LiPo batteries in my opinion were, and many still are, way overpriced & over hyped - especially knowing that pretty much every RC LiPo pack under the sun no matter what name tag is on it comes from China out of perhaps only a dozen different manufacturing facilities - some good, some not so good.
+I still very much maintain supporting your LHS or at least your regional hobby shop is always the best way to go, but big name RC LiPo batteries in my opinion were, and many still are, way overpriced & over hyped - especially knowing that pretty much every RC LiPo pack under the sun no matter what name tag is on it comes out of China from perhaps only a dozen different LiPo manufacturing facilities - some good, some not so good.

 Again, that is why the Glaciers from EP Buddy are now my number one pick right now - top notch performance, low price, and no more snide comments on the flight line.